BurkovBA/BurkovBA.github.io/content/blog/2022-12-10-1/index.md

 ## Isomap and Locally Linear Embeddings (LLE)

-It is not hard to find a limitation in the classical MDS algorithm: oftentimes data points form a so-called manifold in the enveloping space.
-For instance, real-life photos form some shape of the space of all theoretically possible 640x480 pixel signals.
+It is easy to observe a limitation to the classical MDS algorithm: oftentimes data points form a so-called manifold in the enveloping space.
+For instance, real-life 640x480 photos occupy only a small part of the space of all theoretically possible 640x480 pixel signals.
 Moreover, this shape is continuous and smooth - you can transition from one real-life photo to another one applying small changes.

 Hence, the correct way to measure the distances between our data points is not euclidean distances in the enveloping space, but geodesic on the manifold.
 For instance, if we compare photos of lesser panda and giant panda, they'd be close